22 Tricks for an Instantly Happier Morning

 The fewer decisions you have to make, the less stressed you’ll be.
 Most actions—what you eat, your bathroom ritual—can stay the same every day.
 Everything else should be planned ahead of time.
 Lay out your outfit the night before, and load everything you’ll need into your work bag.
-These tips will make waking up in the morning a lot easier.
+Here are some tips on how to create and keep your own daily routine.

 Keep your blinds half-open

 When the natural light from the sunrise creeps into your room, it signals your brain to slow its melatonin production and boost your adrenaline, both of which tell your body to wake up.
 To sync your biological clock to the sun, hit the hay seven hours before sunrise so you get the recommended amount of sleep.
 Soon you might not even need your alarm clock.
-Did you know all of these surprising health advantages of being a morning person?
+These other tips will make waking up in the morning a lot easier too.

 Don’t share the bathroom